TarunRaveesh/amFOSS-tasks/README.md

-# amFOSS-tasks Repo - _By Tarun Raveesh_
+# amFOSS-tasks Repo
-amFOSS Tasks submission by Tarun Raveesh - CSE A S2 2020.
+amFOSS Task submission by Tarun Raveesh, feel free to fork and refer!!

 ## Contents